ManishDait/Open-Source-Hackfest/README.md

 ## Technologies Used

-🔧 Built with HTML, CSS, and JavaScript.
+🔧 Built with HTML, CSS, and JavaScript, Nodejs
-💻 Hosted on .

 ## Getting Started